smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Saint Death's Daughter** by C.S.E.
 Cooney, read 21 times
 - TIE: **A Taste of Gold and Iron** by Alexandra Rowland and **Godkiller** by Hannah Kaner and **A Day of Fallen Night** by Samantha Shannon, each read 15 times

-**TOTAL**: 895 books read, with 342 unique titles.
+**TOTAL**: 895 books read, with 338 unique titles.
 Skipped 25 times.
 Substituted 12 times.

 #### Most Read Authors

 - Travis Baldree, read 89 times
 - Becky Chambers, read 38 times
-- TIE: Tamsyn Muir and Nghi Vo, each read 32 times
+- TIE: Tamsyn Muir and Nghi Vo and T.J.
+Klune, each read 32 times
-- T.J.
-Klune, read 31 times
 - M.A.
 Carrick, read 29 times
+- TIE: Martha Wells and Samantha Shannon, each read 24 times

-**TOTAL**: 235 unique authors read.
+**TOTAL**: 232 unique authors read.

 ### 22. Coastal Setting

 #### Most Read Books

 - **The Adventures of Amina al-Sirafi** by S.A.
 Chakraborty, read 83 times
-- **Tress of the Emerald Sea** by Brandon Sanderson, read 61 times
+- **Tress of the Emerald Sea** by Brandon Sanderson, read 62 times
 - **A Wizard of Earthsea** by Ursula K. Le Guin, read 39 times
 - **The Bone Ships** by R.J.
 Barker, read 23 times
 - **The House in the Cerulean Sea** by T.J.
 Klune, read 18 times

-**TOTAL**: 907 books read, with 386 unique titles.
+**TOTAL**: 907 books read, with 378 unique titles.
 Skipped 24 times.
 Substituted 1 times.

 #### Most Read Authors